nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Locating Task by description or Date: `find`

-Find tasks based on the task description or date in the format of (DD-MM-YYYY).
+Find tasks based on the task description or date in the format of (YYYY-MM-DD).

 Format:
 * `find task/ desc/TASK_DESCRIPTION`
-* `find date/DD-MM-YYYY`
+* `find date/YYYY-MM-DD`

 Examples:
 * `find task/ desc/homework`